Cepr0/spring-data-rest-dto/readme.md

 }
 ```

-When DTO is received from repository it must be 'wrapped' to [Resource][5] objects.
+When Projection is received from repository it must be 'wrapped' to [Resource][5] objects.
 Before sending to a client, controller 'puts' every resource to the appropriate [ResourceProcessor][6]
 to give us the possibility to make additional transformations on it.

-To convert a single DTO to a `Resource` we are using just `Resource` constructor;
+To convert a single Projection to a `Resource` we are using just `Resource` constructor;
-to convert a list of DTO - the static method `wrap` of the class `Resources` and
+to convert a list of Projection - the static method `wrap` of the class `Resources` and
-to convert a paged list of DTO - `toResource` method of the injected `PagedResourcesAssembler`.
+to convert a paged list of Projection - `toResource` method of the injected `PagedResourcesAssembler`.

-When a resource hits the `ResourceProcessor` we extract a DTO from it, create a new DTO implementation object,
+When a resource hits the `ResourceProcessor` we extract a Projection from it, create a new DTO,
 create the necessary links for this object, and then create a new `Resource` with the object and its links
 and return it to the controller.
-The controller returns the result to the client.
+Then the controller renders DTO (or the list of DTO) and returns the result to the client.

 ## Result